+9 VAC 25-210-10 et seq.
+Virginia Water Protection Permit Program Regulation (amending 9 VAC 25-210-10 and 9 VAC 25-210-40 through 9 VAC 25-210-260; adding 9 VAC 25-210-45, 9 VAC 25-210-115, and 9 VAC 25-210-185; repealing 9 VAC 25-210-20 and 9 VAC 25-210-30)
-- b.)
-The assessment of potential impacts to federally-listed and state-listed threatened or endangered species shall include correspondence or documentation from federal or state resource agencies addressing potential impacts to listed species. - c.)
-A delineation map must be provided of the geographic area of a delineated wetland for all wetlands on the site, in accordance with 9VAC25-210-45, including the wetlands data sheets, and the latitude and longitude (to the nearest second) of the center of the wetland impact area.
-Wetland types should be noted using the Cowardin classification scheme or similar terminology.
-A copy of the Corps of Engineers' delineation confirmation shall also be provided at the time of application, or if not available at that time, as soon as it becomes available during the VWP permit review.
-If written confirmation is not available at the time of application, verbal confirmation must be provided and the written confirmation submitted during the VWP permit review.

-The delineation map should also include the location of all impacted and non-impacted streams, open water and other surface waters on the site, as well as the limits of any Chesapeake Bay Resource Protection Areas (RPAs).
-Additional state or local requirements may apply if the project is located within an RPA.
+- (2) The assessment of potential impacts to federal and state listed threatened or endangered species shall include correspondence or documentation from federal or state resource agencies addressing potential impacts to listed species. - (3) A delineation map must be provided of the geographic area of a delineated wetland for all wetlands on the site, in accordance with 9 VAC 25-210-45, including the wetlands data sheets, and the latitude and longitude (to the nearest second) of the center of the wetland impact area.
+Wetland types [should shall] be noted [using the according to their] Cowardin classification [scheme] or similar terminology.
+A copy of the [Cerps of Engineers' USACE] delineation confirmation[, or other correspondence from the USACE indicating their approval of the wetland boundary.] shall also be provided at the time of application, or if not available at that time, as soon as it becomes available during the VWP permit review.
+[If written confirmation is not available at the time of application, verbal confirmation must be provided and the written confirmation submitted during the VWP permit review.]
+The delineation map should also include the location of all impacted and non-impacted streams, open water and other surface waters on the site[, as well as the.
+The approximate] limits of any Chesapeake Bay Resource Protection Areas (RPAs) [shall be shown on the map, as Additional additional] state or local requirements may apply if the project is located within an RPA. - (4) The plan of mitigation for unavoidable impacts to surface waters must include, in accordance with current federal regulations: measures taken to avoid impacts to the maximum extent practicable, the measures proposed to reduce the impacts to surface waters [to the maximum extent practicable], and where impacts could not be avoided, the means by which compensation will be accomplished [to achieve no net loss of wetland acreage and function.] - (a) A narrative description must be provided detailing the measures taken during project design and development both to avoid and minimize impacts to surface waters to the maximum extent practicable (see 9 VAC 25-210-115 A)[;..] - (b) The compensatory mitigation plan, unless dependent solely on wetland banking or [trust fund contributions monetary contribution to an in-lieu-fee fund], shall include the goals and objectives of the plan, in terms of replacement of functions and values and expressed in acres of each wetland or stream type.
+The plan shall also address any inclusion of buffers, any structures and features necessary for the success of the site, and the schedule for compensatory mitigation site construction.

+9 VAC 25-210-10 et seq.
+Virginia Water Protection Permit Program Regulation (amending 9 VAC 25-210-10 and 9 VAC 25-210-40 through 9 VAC 25-210-260; adding 9 VAC 25-210-45, 9 VAC 25-210-115, and 9 VAC 25-210-1030)